Bartunek/microsite-seed/README.md

 - check your work in browser on `//localhost:4242`
 - enable [Live Reload](http://livereload.com/) in your browser for speeding up development

+## Using Bower

+If you want to use libraries installed via [Bower](http://bower.io/), follow these simple steps:

+- Install library via Bower as usual, ensure to save it as dependency in `bower.json` file.
+Example: `bower install --save library-name`
+- Include main file of library (can be found in library's `bower.json` file) in page like this: `<script src="js/vendor/main_file.js"></script>`

+Default Gulp task will copy those main files to public folder (`js/vendor/`) and flatten paths.

 ## How it works?

 Simply.
-Gulp script will take care of compilation of your less files, running connect server and serving your files.
+Gulp script will take care of compilation of your less files, copying main files of bower components and running connect server.
 Connect server will serve all files from `_public` folder.
 Also Live Reload server is started on port `35729`.